emsifa/evo/README.md

 }
 ```

-Like `Query` attribute before, Evo will do validation, type casting, and inject it to the `$id` parameter.
+Like `Query` attribute before, Evo will do validation, type casting, and inject the value to the `$id` parameter.

 #### `Header` Attribute

-`Header` attribute used to get request header value.
+`Header` attribute is used to get a header value from HTTP request.

 ```php
 #[Get('users/{id}')]